swissi2000/Centroid-ProbeApp/docs/FixHeight.md

 ![](/images/pa115.png)

-These settings allow to overwrite the default CNC12 slow and fast probing speeds just for the Tool Touch Off cycles.
+These settings allow overwriting the default CNC12 slow and fast probing speeds just for the Tool Touch Off cycles.
 If these values are left at 0, the default CNC12 probing speeds are being used.
 The currently configured CNC12 probing speeds are listed on the right side of the configuration screen.